-If you like this worksheet, I’d like to let you know that I’ve now created Lettering Workbooks that you might like: each of my lettering workbook is packed with 19 alphabet worksheets (lower and upper case) and 20 themed worksheets with traceable words and sayings that will help beginners, planners and crafters to quickly and easily gain confidence and get results!
+If you like this worksheet, I’d like to let you know that I’ve now created several Lettering Workbooks that you might like: each of my lettering workbooks is packed with 19 alphabet worksheets (lower and upper case) and 20 themed worksheets with traceable words and sayings that will help beginners, planners and crafters to quickly and easily gain confidence and get results!

-Have you been wanting to decorate your planners, bullet journals and traveler’s notebook with beautiful lettering?
+Wouldn’t it be nice to be able to decorate your planners, bullet journals and traveler’s notebook with beautiful lettering?

 Today, I’m happy to share with you the 2nd printable worksheet of this series: Months of the year – lettering practice worksheet.

 Good news, you can also get the first practice worksheet – Days of the week.

 After practicing your lettering on days of the week with the first worksheet, you now get to practice months of the year with today’s worksheet.